-Teaching Days
+Teaching Days.
 There will be twelve days of workshops organised in blocks of two days.
+Workshops will start at 09.30 am and finish at 16.30pm.
 Each workshop will have both a taught element and a skills based element and will include: tutor led lectures, and workshops, clinical based learning, role play and feedback and private study.